Are you a stickler for grammar? Or someone who couldn’t care less as long as your copy sells?

-At the same time, there does come a point where every copywriter and editor has to draw the line.
+At the same time, there comes a point where every writer and editor has to draw the line.

 These are the words and phrases that:

 - Will NEVER exist (by virtue of their stupidity)